The Truth about Testing React Apps

 I recently identified a common anti-pattern that plagues a lot of React code.
 This pattern starts off as innocent, as many anti-patterns do.
 This pattern seems like the simplest solution to the problem at hand but leads to the death of reusability by one-thousand paper-cuts.
 This pattern is props .
 Now before you get out the pitchforks, hear me out.
 Props are one of the handful of tools we have on our React tool-belt for passing around data.
 It is often taught that props are the way to get data…

 Introducing my new personal site built using Chakra UI and Gatsby !
 Background The last personal website I created was done in a mad rush right before applying for jobs.
 It was my senior year of college and I wanted to get something out the door.
 I have since outgrown what that site can offer.
 Motivation I am interested in writing more frequently and therefore I need more of a publication tool.
 Since I already use React at work, and have been spending a lot of time learning Chakra UI, Gatsby…

 I'm Adrian Aleixandre, an engineer and designer in Fargo, ND.
-Right now I'm building web apps at Bushel.
+Right now I'm working at Simon Data.

 I am passionate about building UX-research backed products in autonomous cross-functional teams.